billyxtong/compilers-f15/rattata/lab6c1/compiler/LAB6C1_README.txt

 typeInfAst.typedPostElabAST back into a Ast.typedPostElabAST (so top.ml
 would work).

+Other changes include the need to accept the AlphaExpr datatype in basically every expression, and the need to propagate type information forward AND backward.
+However, this last feature does not quite work.

 5. Convert to infinite address code: Strings are represented at runtime as an array of characters created by allocating dynamic memory.
 Although this can be more costly, it allowed us to reduce it to a problem that